dbca-wa/dbca-utils/README.md

 Tagged releases are built and pushed to PyPI automatically using a GitHub workflow in the project.
 Update the project version in `pyproject.toml` and tag the required commit with the same value to trigger a release.
+Packages can also be built and uploaded manually, if desired.

-Build the project locally using Poetry:
+Build the project locally using Poetry, upload using `twine`:

     poetry build
+    twine upload dist/*

 ## Installation